spyke/spyke/TUTORIAL.md

 good, because in general the original source file will be at least an order of magnitude greater in size, and therefore potentially inconvenient to keep on hand.

-### Sorting full tracks with [KiloSort](https://github.com/cortex-lab/KiloSort)
+### Sorting full tracks/series with [KiloSort](https://github.com/cortex-lab/KiloSort)

-spyke has the concept of a "track": a set of recordings in multiple files that were all done in the same position in the brain, for which spike sorting should be done all together. spyke can work fairly seamlessly with KiloSort to provide a better initial set of clusters, which can then be refined as usual within spyke.
+spyke has the concept of a "track": a set of recordings in multiple files that were all recorded in the same position in the brain, for which spike sorting should be done all together.
+This is completely synonymous with the alternative term "series". spyke can work fairly seamlessly with KiloSort to provide a better initial set of clusters, which can then be refined as usual within spyke.
 To sort a full track with spyke and KiloSort:

 1. File->New Track.
-Navigate to your folder with a series worth of source files (`.ns6` or `.dat` or `.srf`), type in the desired track name and hit Save to create a `.track` file.
+Navigate to your folder with a track/series worth of source files (`.ns6` or `.dat` or `.srf`), type in the desired track/series name and hit Save to create a `.track` file.
+If you're using `.ns6` source files that don't already have at least one `.json` metadata file describing their probe and adapter type, and if the probe and adapter type are anything other than `A1x32` and `null`, then you need to create a `.json` metadata file that names the probe and adapter used in that recording.
+Otherwise, spyke will (hopefully) raise an error.
+For example `.json` files, see `templates/json` in the spyke code directory.

 2. The track file is automatically opened.
 Open up the chart and LFP windows (View menu or toolbar) for a better look at the data.
 You can scroll through the track by clicking, pressing